CMSgov/cms-bb2-python-sdk/HowToUseSDK.md

   "version": "2",
   "environment": "PRODUCTION"
 }
 ```

-The default API version is v2, and default environment is SANDBOX.
+If not included, the default API version is v2, and the default environment is SANDBOX.

 Web location of the environments: